Wong Foon Sien: Journalism and activism

 In 1959, the Royal Canadian Mounted Police and Canadian Immigration Department began an investigation into an alleged racketeering operation by Chinese Canadians to illegally bring Chinese immigrants to Canada.
 The RCMP conducted raids of residences, businesses, and organizations of leaders of Chinese Canadian communities, seizing passports, visas, and other documents.
 More than 30,000 were seized in Vancouver, many of which were translated by officers from the Hong Kong Police Force, acting as undercover agents.
 Foon Sien considered these raids to be part of systemic human rights violations: "The situation resembles a country under martial law.
 If the government does not restrict such actions, the basic rights and freedoms of the people are endangered."
 Chinese community associations conducted media counter-campaigns; ultimately, few people were convicted for such immigration schemes.
 The CBA suffered damage as a result of these raids, as it had been implicated in the racketeering scheme by the police, and its prestige and influence waned as a result.

-In the 1960s, he was an activist against some developments in Vancouver, particularly those in Chinatown.
-In 1963, he resigned from a consultative committee arranged by mayor William Rathie to "underline his determined opposition" to the Strathcona Rehabilitation Project development that he deemed would result in "the equivalent of a Berlin wall" separating business and residential areas of Chinatown.
+In the 1960s, he was an activist against certain developments in Vancouver, particularly those affecting Chinatown.
+In 1963, he resigned from a consultative committee established by Mayor William Rathie to emphasize his strong opposition to the Strathcona Rehabilitation Project.
+He believed that the project would create a barrier, likened to "the equivalent of a Berlin wall," separating the business and residential areas of Chinatown.
 It would raze 30 acres for a high-rise building at MacLean Park and the Raymur-Campbell public housing project, some of which was land expropriated from Chinese property owners.
 Rathie suggested the group represented by the Chinese Benevolent Association to submit its own plans for the development, which was favourably received by the community.
 However, Vancouver City Council approved the developers plans the subsequent week, but also stated they'd accept input from architects consulting for the CBA.

 Foon Sien died in Vancouver on 31 July 1971, and his funeral was one of the most attended in Chinatown.